frank-orellana/jobsworth-installer/migration-from-hosted/README.md

 2. Go to the folder migration-from-hosted
 3. Execute the migrate-from-hosted.sh (You might need to make this file executable: `chmod 776 migrate-from-hosted.sh`)

+The script will execute in steps (the same as below) asking you for your mysql root password.
+If you have any errors you can simply execute the scrpit again.
+It is recommended that the destination database is empty or almost empty (e.g. the example data only) so it does not present any problem.

 ## MANUAL MIGRATION
 ### 1. Download the SQL scripts
 First you need to download all the SQL scripts included in this folder to your server.